Last Updated on April 15, 2021 by Helga Dosa

-Unmistakanble in its looks, characterized by large, deep violet shoots, gradually turning lighter in color towards the base, the Violet Asparagus of Albenga is protected by a presidio Slow Food, in name of its relevance in local, traditional cuisine and its unicity.
+Unmistakable in its looks, characterized by large, deep violet shoots, gradually turning lighter in color towards the base, the Violet Asparagus of Albenga is protected by a presidio Slow Food, in name of its relevance in local, traditional cuisine and its unicity.
 The Violet Asparagus of Albenga is a unique variety that can’t be found in the rest of the world.
-Its strange colour doesn’t depend on cultivation techniques, but rather on its biological genetic heritage.
-There is a scientific reason for this conservation of purity: the asparagus has 40 chromosomes instead of the 20 possessed by all other asparagi, and because of this it cannot be crossed with any other variety.
+Its strange color doesn’t depend on cultivation techniques, but rather on its biological genetic heritage.
+There is a scientific reason for this conservation of purity: the asparagus has 40 chromosomes instead of the 20 possessed by all other asparagus, and because of this it cannot be crossed with any other variety.

-The flood lands of the Piana di Albenga, on the other hand, are perfect for its cultivation, thanks to a deep sandy layer of top soil and an amazing microclimate.
-Unfortunately, however, ligurian farmers have today almost abandoned its cultivation, which used covered more than 300 hectares of land in the 1930s.
+In California, some experts made an attempt to patent it, while some of the world’s best agronomists have tried to cultivate it in New Zealand, in Australia, and in the United States, but the results are not worth mentioning.
+The flood lands of the Piana di Albenga, on the other hand, are perfect for its cultivation, thanks to a deep sandy layer of topsoil and an amazing microclimate.
+Unfortunately, however, Ligurian farmers have today almost abandoned its cultivation, which used covered more than 300 hectares of land in the 1930s.

 The most suitable preparation for this soft and buttery asparagus (which has none of the fibrous texture of its colleagues) are those which exalt its delicate taste: don’t choose heavy sauces and don’t overcook it.
 Use if fresh, avoiding long permanence in the fridge or, worst still, in the freezer.
 Violet asparagus should be delicately boiled for the shortest time and seasoned with pure olive oil: they offer unimitable aroma and a taste which is a perfect match for delicately tasting food such as boiled, steamed or baked fish and white meats.